ckgifford06/w2wSports/README.md

 - Marketability Scores: Team popularity scores are defined in the team_marketability dictionary in each rating file.
 - Tournament Modes: Set march_madness = True, conference_tournament = True, and playoffs = True in NHL, NBA, NFL, CFB in their respective rating files to boost importance scores during tournament season.

-## Cost Considerations
-With the current caching setup, the Anthropic API costs are minimal:

-10 games per day = $0.003/day
-Monthly cost: ~$0.10

-The site generates AI blurbs only for the top 10 games and caches them.
-Subsequent visitors see cached blurbs at no additional cost.

 ## Future Features